 (b) in any case―notify the accredited person of the withdrawal in accordance with the data standards.

-Note 1: Upon notification, an authorisation to disclose the CDR data expires: see paragraph 4.14(1)(b).
+Note 1: Upon notification, a consent for the accredited person to collect the CDR data expires: see paragraph 4.14(1)(b).

 Note 2: This subrule is a civil penalty provision (see rule 9.8).